How do you learn potty training with Montessori teaching methods?

 Training pants

-What about night-time cleanliness with Montessori?
+What about night-time potty training with Montessori?

 Potty training takes time to become a habit.
 The child first learns to be clean during the day, then during naps, and then at night.
 It can be difficult to pinpoint the moment when you can remove your baby's diapers.
 So you need to gradually starttoilet training at night.

-How to deal with accidents and regression?
+How to deal with accidents and regression

 Potty training FAQs